a4lamber/Project-Guidelines-Python-AL/README.md

 # Overview

+In this section, some review has been done on methodologies widely implemented in software and manufacturing companies.

 ## What's out there?

 There are many ways of software development methodology that you probably heard of:
-- DevOps
+- DevOps (a set of best practices)
-- agile development
+- agile (abstract)
-- Scrum
+  - Scrum (methodology 1)
+  - Kanban (methodology 2)

 The general DevOps workflow is illustrated in the figure below